jcastillopino/ai-chat-aspire-meai-csharp/README.md

 ## Run the application

-Start the project:

-    **If using Visual Studio**, choose the `Debug > Start Debugging` menu.
-    **If using VS Code or GitHub CodeSpaces***, choose the `Run > Start Debugging` menu.
+Start the project by pressing the F5 key (or clicking the Run button in the Run & Debug sidebar).

-    Finally, if using the command line, run the following from the project directory:
+If using the command line, run the following from the `src` directory:

     ```shell
     dotnet run
     ```

+In the Debug Console (or Terminal window) that appears, you'll see status messages written as the .NET Aspire application starts up.
+When it's finished starting, look for the text that says something like `Login to the dashboard at https://localhost:17099/login?t=8e08b4369732034c8d67dc80f54fa1db`.
+Copy the text after "t=" - in this example you'd copy the text "8e08b4369732034c8d67dc80f54fa1db" this is a token you'll use to login to the .NET Aspire Dashboard.
+Then, click on the https://localhost:17099 URL, paste the token you just copied, and login.

+Finally, in the dashboard that appears you'll see the aichatapp-web resource listed.
+Click on the URL under the Endpoints column to launch the web application and try the chat experience.

 ## Using an existing deployment